Koumasa: Settlement structure at Koumasa

-Spatial Extent and Layout
+Spatial extent and layout

 Between 2012 and 2019, new excavations at Koumasa, led by D. Panagiotopoulos, revealed updated information about the layout of the Minoan settlement.
 Four trenches were opened on the hill of Korakies.
 These confirmed that the site covered almost the entire saddle of the hill, extending across at least 30 stremmata.
 Most buildings followed a southwest-to-northeast orientation.

 The excavations revealed multiple building types, including storage rooms, paved floors, and large multi-room structures with several occupational layers.
 These layers demonstrated continuous use from the Protopalatial period through to the Neopalatial period, indicating that the site remained an active settlement across various phases of Minoan history.
 Among the structures identified were buildings with thick stone walls, suggesting defensive or administrative purposes, as well as domestic spaces where pottery, stone tools, and bone fragments were recovered.

-Digital Survey and Functional Zoning
+Digital survey and functional zoning

 In 2014, a research team from Heidelberg University conducted a digital mapping project using LiDAR, QGIS, and Digital Elevation Models (DEM), producing a highly detailed topographic map of the settlement.
 This survey confirmed the locations of previously excavated tholos tombs but also identified new architectural remains and road networks, which are believed to be associated with residential areas.
 The mapping process uncovered walls and terraces that had not been recorded in earlier excavations, suggesting the presence of domestic infrastructure, including retaining walls for terraced housing.

 The application of QGIS analysis to the distribution of ceramic finds across the site revealed distinct concentration zones, indicating areas likely designated for ritual activities, domestic life, or public gatherings.
 The spatial differentiation of these concentrations supports the interpretation of Koumasa as a socially active settlement with specialized functional zones.
 Additionally, DEM analysis demonstrated that the settlement occupied an elevated and strategically advantageous location, overlooking the Mesara Plain.
 The natural terraces of Korakies hill provided both defensibility and visual control of the surrounding landscape, reinforcing the site's selection based on topographic benefits.

 By integrating digital mapping data with the early 20th-century excavation records of Stefanos Xanthoudides, the Heidelberg team re-evaluated the site's spatial extent.
-Their reassessment proposed that Minoan activity at Koumasa spanned approximately 52,633 square meters, a figure that significantly refines earlier estimates.
-This comprehensive digital approach not only clarified the settlement’s architectural organization but also highlighted its long-term occupation and adaptation to the landscape.
+Their reassessment proposed that Minoan activity at Koumasa spanned approximately 52633 m2, a figure that significantly refines earlier estimates.
+This comprehensive digital approach not only clarified the settlement's architectural organization but also highlighted its long-term occupation and adaptation to the landscape.